ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

-target version 105 can either be directly fetched as a snapshot, computed incrementally by applying the incremental updates between 103 and 104, then 104 and 105, or if the optional update from 103 to 105 exists, computed incrementally by applying the incremental updates from 103 and 105.
+target version 105 can either be directly fetched as a snapshot, computed incrementally by applying the incremental updates between 103 and 104, then 104 and 105, or if the optional update from 103 to 105 exists, computed incrementally by taking the "shortcut" path from 103 and 105.

 ~~~~ drawing
                                                         +======+